BS in Electrical Engineering

 Graduates of the program are prepared to:

-- function as engineers in technologically intensive firms;
+- excel as engineers in technologically-intensive environments;

-- succeed in post-baccalaureate study;
+- succeed in post-baccalaureate and graduate studies;

 - contribute to society as broadly educated, articulate, and ethical professionals and citizens.

 These objectives are complementary to and in addition to the general education objectives of the University.